Comparing localizations across adjunctions: Inverting morphisms and building from objects

-where the vertical bijections are given by the adjunction.
+where the vertical bijections are given by the adjunction and the horizontal arrows are induced by $Ff$ and~$f$.
 It follows that $GY$ is $f$\nobreakdash-local if and only if $Y$ is $Ff$\nobreakdash-local, as claimed.
-Thus, assuming that $L_f$ and $L_{Ff}$ exist, $G$ preserves and reflects local objects, $F$ preserves equivalences by Proposition~\ref{adjprop}, and all the claims in part~(iii) follow from Theorem~\ref{theorem1}. \end{proof}
+Part~(ii) is a consequence of~(i), and all the claims in~(iii) follow from Theorem~\ref{alfabeta}. \end{proof}